VakhoKontridze/VCore/README.md

 - ***API***.
 Objects used for interfacing from you app/package to `VCore`.
 For instances, `VCoreLocalizationService`.

-Project incudes folder `Extra`, which contains:
+Package incudes folder `Extra`, which contains:

 - ***XCode Templates***.
 Templates that can be used for accelerating workflow.
 Currently, templates cover scenes and gateways.
 For more info, refer to documnetation folder.